Aylar-Soltani/CountDown-Timer/README.md

-see project at netlify: https://aylar-countdown-timer.netlify.app/
+## check the app at: https://aylar-countdown-timer.netlify.app/